-Keith Orso is hiring chair for the Los Angeles office of Irell & Manella LLP, where he practices patent law in the litigation and intellectual property groups.
-He has experience with a wide variety of technologies, ranging from computer architecture and communications to medical devices, pharmaceuticals and biotechnology.
+Keith Orso is a member of Irell & Manella LLP’s Management Committee and hiring chair for the firm’s Los Angeles office.
+He practices patent law in the litigation and intellectual property groups.
+Orso has experience with a wide variety of technologies, ranging from computer architecture and communications to medical devices, pharmaceuticals and biotechnology.

 Before entering law school, Keith obtained a master’s degree in Chemical Engineering from the University of Texas at Austin.
 His research and writing focused on the material properties of polymer thin films, and his graduate coursework included subjects such as solid state physics, surface phenomena, applied kinetics and chemical reaction analysis, mass transfer and separations processes.